oktadev/okta-blog/_source/_posts/2022-05-05-kubernetes-microservices-azure.md

 docker-compose up
 ```

-Make sure you can still sign into the gateway: http://localhost:8080/
+Make sure you can still sign into the gateway at `http://localhost:8080`.

 You may be wondering (like I did initially), why can't I just put the client secret in the `.env` file?
 This doesn't work because the `.env` file is processed by Spring Cloud Config and JHipster registry after the container is composed, not by Docker Compose during the container creation, which is when the `.env` file is processed.